wiicode/cybersecurity-framework/bronze-controls/effective-steps-to-cyber-exercise-creation.md

 -   the objectives you have set
 -   the resources that are available to you
 -   the time available to both create and run the exercise
--   the availability of key teams involved in your cyber incident response (for example, making sure all relevant teams are present can be challenging across multi-site organisations, or where remote working is the norm)
+-   the availability of key teams involved in your cyber incident response (for example, making sure all relevant teams are present can be challenging across multi-site organizations, or where remote working is the norm)

 **Tips**

 -   Exercising should be used to strengthen and stress test your existing plans, not to create new ones.
 The latter is better achieved through other activities such as workshops and consultations
--   Ensure your cyber response plans are as thorough as possible, and the right people in your *organisation* have access to them.
+-   Ensure your cyber response plans are as thorough as possible, and the right people in your *organization* have access to them.
 Without this, you might get a confused and uncoordinated response by participants, which can damage morale

----

 ## Step 4: Create an exercise development team and agree exercise participants